mcfrith/last-genome-alignments/README.md

 ## 2017 human-mouse alignments

 The human genome (hg38) was aligned to mouse (mm10).
-This alignment recipe is even more accurate-but-slow.
+This alignment recipe is even more slow-and-sensitive.

 First, an "index" of the human genome was prepared, suitable for comparing it to less-similar sequences: